New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Conclusions

 A wide range of neutrino programs---located near reactors, underground, underwater, in ice, or at accelerator facilities---are currently operating or under serious development worldwide to explore physics beyond the Standard Model through precision studies of the neutrino sector.
 Remarkably, neutrino experiments also offer novel opportunities to search for other BSM signals beyond neutrino oscillations.
-Numerous pioneering studies have proposed leveraging neutrino experiments to probe phenomena such as dark matter, dark photons, and axion-like particles.
+Numerous pioneering studies have proposed leveraging neutrino experiments to probe phenomena such as dark photons, DM, ALPs and neutrino-philic BSM particles.

-In this paper, we have summarized the promising prospects for new physics searches in current and next-generation accelerator-produced neutrino experiments, including T2K, T2HK, SHiP, SND@LHC, FASER/FASER$\nu$, FPF detectors (AdvancedSND, FASER$\nu$2, FLArE100), COHERENT, CCM, JSNS$^2$, DAMSA, and the electron beam dump and IsoDAR program at Yemilab.
-Accelerator-based experiments using low-energy but high-intensity beams offer advantages in precision measurements, while forward detectors at the LHC and HL-LHC are particularly well-suited for probing heavy new physics particles with relatively low background.
+In this paper, we have summarized the promising prospects for new physics searches in current and next-generation accelerator-produced neutrino experiments, including T2K, T2HK, SHiP, SND@LHC, SND@HL-LHC FASER/FASER$\nu$, FPF detectors (FASER2, FASER$\nu$2, FLArE, and FORMOSA), COHERENT, CCM, JSNS$^2$, DAMSA, and the electron beam dump and IsoDAR program at Yemilab.
+Accelerator-based experiments using low-energy but high-intensity beams offer advantages in precision measurements, while forward detectors at the LHC and HL-LHC are particularly well-suited for probing heavy new particles with relatively low background.
 Compared to large-volume neutrino detectors, these setups allow for the integration of advanced detector technologies and the development of innovative strategies---leveraging beam properties for precise signal reconstruction and effective background suppression.
 As a result, accelerator-based neutrino experiments significantly broaden the landscape for exploring new physics.